nklabs/libnklabs-pico/README.md

 that indicates the board type.
 See generated/pico/config_autogen.h, pico-sdk/src/boards/include/boards, and pico-sdk/src/rp2_common/boot_stage2.

-Otherwise the build process is straightforward, matching any other ARM Cortex-M0 device.
+Our Makefile performs the above tasks.
+Aside from these, the build process is straightforward, matching any other ARM Cortex-M device.
 Aside from ARM cross-compiler, the only prerequisites are Python3 and a native C++ compiler.

 CMake is used to select just the parts of the SDK you use in your project.
 For our Makefile, we just include all components.
 If a component is unused,